 |Sunny strawberry bread marries berries and lemon.
-Tossing the berries in flour keeps them from sinking to the bottom of the pan.
 (Photos: Debbie Arrington)|

 |Still a few large Seascape berries, but mostly small ones now.|

-|Sunny strawberry bread is great for brunch, a snack or dessert.|
+|Strawberry bread is great for brunch, a snack or dessert.|

 Comments0 comments have been posted.

 Sacramento Digs Gardening to your inbox.

 Sites We Like